cosmos/ibc-go/docs/ibc/overview.md

 # Overview

-Learn what IBC is, its components, and IBC use cases. {synopsis}
+Learn about IBC, its components, and IBC use cases. {synopsis}

 ## What is the Interblockchain Communication Protocol (IBC)?

 This document serves as a guide for developers who want to write their own Inter-Blockchain Communication protocol (IBC) applications for custom use cases.

+> IBC applications must be written as self-contained modules.

 Due to the modular design of the IBC protocol, IBC application developers do not need to be concerned with the low-level details of clients, connections, and proof verification.

-This brief explanation of the lower levels of the stack gives application developers a high-level understanding of the IBC protocol.
-Details on the abstraction layer are most relevant for application developers (channels and ports) and describe how to define custom packets and `IBCModule` callbacks.
+This brief explanation of the lower levels of the stack gives application developers a broad understanding of the IBC protocol.
+Abstraction layer details for channels and ports are most relevant for application developers and describe how to define custom packets and `IBCModule` callbacks.

 The requirements to have your module interact over IBC are: